gitter-badger/admin-docs/docs/source/backup.rst

 You can specify the output folder where the content of the backup is stored.
 Be aware, if the directory contains already an older backup, the new backup will overwrite existing files.
 Alternatively, you could store several backups with a timestamp.

 You should make sure the backup is stored in a safe location and cannot get lost if the server fails.
-Keep in mind the backups can consume a lot of space, therefore, you should add additional disk space to the server if you plan storing on multiple versions of the backup.
+Keep in mind, the backups can consume a lot of space, therefore, you should add additional disk space to the server if you plan storing on multiple versions of the backup.

 The following lines will show an example on how to do a backup with mongodump on different operating systems.